Dynamic Glucose Management: Thriving With CGM

-This is Dynamic Glucose Management: a practical framework for achieving high time-in-range by using fast movers between meals (especially short bursts of activity), rather than relying on insulin corrections alone.
+Dynamic Glucose Management is a practical framework for achieving high time-in-range by using fast movers between meals (especially short bursts of activity), instead of relying on insulin corrections alone.

 Where this came from